 That’s why body armor should be considered a critical piece of safety equipment for officers’ personal protection.
 And although there is no such thing as bulletproof armor, ballistic-resistant body armor can protect against many types of handgun and rifle ammunition.
 Except for a duty weapon (and perhaps a secondary option for personal defense), body armor allows police officers an opportunity to walk away from a potentially life-threatening situation with survivable injuries.

 Required Protection for Members of Law Enforcement

 There is plenty of research showing that body armor is effective, but most police departments do not require it to be worn.
-While some patrol guides dictate that detectives must wear the vest when performing enforcement duty, like making an arrest, others don’t even have written policies on the matter.
+Some patrol guides dictate that detectives must wear the vest when performing enforcement duty, like making an arrest.
+Other guides don’t even have written policies on the matter.
 This means that the use of body armor is often purely up to the individual.

 According to the National Institute of Justice (NIJ), “During the past three decades, ballistic-resistant soft body armor has saved the lives of more than 3,000 police officers.”
 We’ll let you be the judge here, but in our opinion, this is critical safety equipment you should wear!
 Why risk a potentially deadly injury when you could prevent it altogether?

 The Best Type of Vest for On-Duty Officers